Global Site Navigation (use tab and down arrow)

 Research

-Our work is supported by comprehensive technical and infrastructure support, maintained by UNB Earth Sciences and other UNB facilities on campus.
-We also collaborate with provincial and government survey organizations and nearby universities.
+Our faculty and affiliated adjuncts conduct a wide variety of fundamental earth and environmental sciences research.
+This research is supported by comprehensive technical and infrastructure support, maintained by UNB Earth Sciences and other UNB facilities on campus.
+We also collaborate with provincial and federal government survey organizations, nearby universities and industry.

 Audrey Limoges’ research in Micropaleontology/Palynology combines data from different microfossil groups to obtain an integrated retrospective view on the state and change through time of virtually any kind of aquatic ecosystem in order to understand how a system responds to a changing environment.

-David Keighley focuses on Petroleum Geology/Sedimentology and the structures (including trace fossils), stratigraphy and inorganic geochemistry of sedimentary rocks.
+David Keighley focuses on Petroleum Geology/Sedimentology and the structures (including trace fossils), stratigraphy, and inorganic geochemistry of sedimentary rocks.

 Other research areas: